-Melissa Block speaks with our regular political commentators E.J.
-Dionne, of the Washington Post and Brookings Institution, and David Brooks, of the New York Times.
-They discuss President Obama's jobs speech, and how the jobs issue is playing on and off the campaign trail.
+Audie Cornish speaks with regular political commentators, E.J.
+Dionne of The Washington Post and Brookings Institution, and David Brooks of The New York Times.
+They discuss the presidential campaign, Todd Akin and the upcoming Republican National Convention in Tampa.

 When you give to WAMU, your tax-deductible membership gift helps make possible award-winning programs such as Morning Edition, All Things Considered, The Diane Rehm Show, The Kojo Nnamdi Show, and other favorites.